giefortunaQA/TDL_Project/README.md

 ## Acknowledgments

-*Thanks to Peter and Peprah
+*Thanks to Peter and Peprah for their great company and help.